What is osteoarthritis?

 Access the latest industry news, tips of the trade and new product reveals, conveniently in your inbox.

-Symptoms and warning signals of OA
+Symptoms & warning signs of OA

 Joint pain can be the first sign of osteoarthritis.
 It is usually aggravated by cold, damp weather or loading the joint.
 Abrupt movements or even extended periods of sitting or standing can feel particularly unpleasant.
 If you have pain in these situations, this could be a sign of wear and tear of your joints, and possibly osteoarthritis.